JonoCX/origami-frog-engagement/readme.md

 to perform the original analysis.**

 ## Reference
-If you use the work, please cite us by using the Zendo link!
+If you use the work, please cite us by using Zenodo:

+> Jonathan Carlton, Andy Brown, Caroline Jay, & John Keane.
+(2021).
+Code and Data - User Engagement with Make-Along: Origami Frog (v1.0).
+Zenodo. https://doi.org/10.5281/zenodo.5783522

 > Paper due at some point soon.